engeir/northern-lights-forecast/README.md

 To be able to receive email notification, an email that the script can send from must be added.
 Follow [this](https://realpython.com/python-send-email/#option-1-setting-up-a-gmail-account-for-development) description to get started.

 ### How?
-The script implements an automated Northern Lights forecast by taking advantage of web scraping of the web site of the IMAGE Magnetometer.
+The script implements an automated Northern Lights forecast by taking advantage of web scraping of the web site of [Tromsø Geophysical Observatory](http://geo.phys.uit.no/) (TGO).

 At a given threshold of the derivative of the X component of a magnetometer in Tromsø, an email is sent to let the user know of the current substorm event.

 ### crontab
-> Works with macOS
+> Tested with macOS and Ubuntu

 The script can be run every hour from 18:00 through 04:00 during the months September through March, using crontab to automate the task.
 Run
 ```
-bash crontab.sh username
+bash crontab.sh <username>
 ```
-(might need `sudo bash crontab.sh username`) to set this up (change to your own user name), or edit the crontab script manually with
+(might need `sudo bash crontab.sh <username>`) to set this up (change to your own user name), or edit the crontab script manually with
 ```
 env EDITOR=nano crontab -e
 ```